CaryLandholt/fatarrow/README.md

 ## Writing Your App
+fatarrow takes advantage of [ng-classify](https://github.com/CaryLandholt/ng-classify), allowing you to write AngularJS modules as CoffeeScript classes.

-Stop writing your controllers like this:
+Instead of writing your controllers like this:
 ```javascript
 angular.module('app').controller('todoController', ['todoService', function (todoService) {
 	this.todos = todoService.get();